RSE-Sheffield/Code_cafe/First_steps_with_R/README.md

 ![R Studio Screen Shot](./rstudio.png)

 R can be used interactively by typing commands into the **Console** panel.
-In this tutorial, we expect you to type everything into the console that has a format like the one below
+In this tutorial, everything that is formatted like this:

     print("this is an R command")

-Press return after each command.
+Should be typed into the terminal.
+Press Return after every command.

 ## Simple commands and calculations